 - It is legal to own Bowie knives and other large knives.

-- It is illegal to own switchblades and other automatic knives.
+- It is legal to own switchblades and other automatic knives.

 Limits on Carry

-- Any knife is legal for open or concealed carry as long as it is not a switchblade.
+- Any knife is legal for open or concealed carry as long as it is not an automatic knife.

 What the Law Says

 A. Illegal carrying of weapons is: